sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/rockskip.md

 1. Visit your repository in the Sourcegraph UI
 1. Click on the branch selector, click **Commits**, and select the second most recent commit (this avoids routing the request to Zoekt)
-1. Open the symbols sidebar to kick off indexing (it's ok to see a loading spinner, that probably means indexing is in progress)
+1. Open the symbols sidebar to kick off indexing.
+You can expect to see a loading spinner for 5s then an error message saying that indexing is in progress with the estimated time remaining.

-**Step 3:** Check the indexing status by following the [instructions below](#how-do-i-check-the-indexing-status).
+**Step 3:** Wait for indexing to complete.
+You can check the status as before by refreshing the page, opening the symbols sidebar, and looking at the error message.
+If you are interested in more technical details about the status, see the [instructions below](#how-do-i-check-the-indexing-status).

 **Step 4:** Open the symbols sidebar again and the symbols should appear quickly.
 Hover popovers and jump-to-definition via search-based code intelligence should also respond quickly.